 If your kind of camping is strapping on a rucksack and hiking into the woods, then the Helinox Chair Zero hiking chair is for you.

-You’d think that this chair would take a lot of time to assemble given how small it is when packed away, but you’d be wrong.
-The lightweight, alloy frame is connected via bungees like modern tent poles, which keeps everything in place.
+You’d think this chair would take a lot of time to assemble, given how small it is when packed away, but you’d be wrong.
+The lightweight alloy frame is connected via bungees like modern tent poles, which keep everything in place.
 To set it up, simply secure each pole into the connected dock, then slip on the easy-fit cover.

 The Chair Zero packs a decent price tag, but it is well worth the investment if you are serious about keeping your pack light and saving on space.